 Spider-Man: Homecoming (2017)

-Another shot in the USA, with ne-er a nod to London.
+Another one shot in the USA, without a nod to London.
 Mysteriously, though, Amazon Video's streaming site used a very Londony image to promote the film.
 Anyone know why?

 Black Panther (2018)

 Many films on this list are shot in London while set elsewhere, Black Panther flips that formula.
 There's a short sequence set at the fictional Museum of Great Britain — in London — but the crew never set foot in Blighty.
 Instead it was shot at the High Museum of Art in Atlanta.